-The regulation on conflicts of interest
+The regulation on Anti-Bribery Policy and conflicts of interest

 In the exercise of their jobs or in their private lives, Proximus Group employees may face situations in which their personal interests are in conflict with those of the Proximus Group.
 The regulation on conflicts of interest gives an overview of such situations, provides guidelines on how to recognize and avoid them, and defines the rules which should be followed in case such a conflict arises.
 The basic principle is that employees must always act in the interests of the Proximus Group.
 It is especially important that this principle be observed in the relationships with our suppliers.
 It is essential that suppliers who compete with each other to enter into a commercial relationship with the Proximus Group, can rely on the integrity of the selection process.

 The anti-bribery policy implements the following principle set out in the Code of Conduct of the Proximus Group:

 We are aware of the importance of fair business.
 We do not tolerate any conflict between personal and business interests.
 We do not tolerate practices such as corruption and bribery.

 Respecting the secrecy of electronic communications and the privacy of our customers is not just a legal obligation, it is also the determining factor for earning and keeping their trust.
 The regulation on the protection of personal data and secrecy of electronic communications requires the Proximus Group to protect the secrecy of electronic communications and to take into account various principles when processing personal data, such as the principles of lawfulness, fairness & transparency, integrity & confidentiality, etc.